-- Built-in header, infinite sidebars and a number of footer variations allows you to carve out spaces in your website for different content requirements.
+- Built-in header, infinite sidebars and a number of footer variations.

-- To display your portfolio or blogs, 16+ built-in layouts are available, each with custom options.
+- 16+ built-in layouts for displaying your portfolio or blogs, each with custom options.

-- Beautiful media galleries, extensive thumb variations, enhanced media library and intelligent color system are included.
+- Beautiful media galleries, extensive thumb variations, enhanced media library and intelligent color systems.

 - Interactive tabs and accordions, and smart cascade options.

-- Responsive, well coded with smooth CSS3 animations.
+- Responsive and well-coded with smooth CSS3 animations.

 - 1000+ handpicked icons.